-Any test can leverage an embedded test as a building block.
-When creating a Visual Editor (VE) test suite, consider instructions that repeat across multiple tests.
+When creating a Visual Editor test suite, consider instructions that repeat across multiple tests or multiple times within a single test.
 These may be complete processes, such as logging in to an app.
 Or they can represent a portion of a process, such as filling out a form.

-By embedding common instructions, test writing becomes faster; you can update an entire test suite more efficiently.
+By embedding common instructions, test writing becomes faster.
 Consider this example.
-Recently, your team updated the login process with 2-factor authentication (2FA).
-If each test in the suite has its own set of login instructions, you must edit every test.
-But if the login instructions are contained in an embedded test, you only update once.
+Your login process was updated with 2-factor authentication (2FA).
+If each test in the suite has its own login instructions, you must edit every test.
+But if the login instructions are contained in embedded tests, you only need to update once.

 Common Use Cases